Fires have destroyed 150 homes and killed three people in NSW over a catastrophic weekend of bushfires on Australia's east coast.

 Travelers must follow all local warnings and closure signage.
 Do not enter fire damaged areas.

 Bushfires are currently impacting parts of southern Tasmania.
 Authorities have issued fire warnings and evacuations are in place for some towns.
 Some roads may be closed as firefighters battle to get the fires under control.

 The Tahune Airwalk has sustained significant damage and will be closed until further notice.

 Bushfire advice warnings have been issued for the following locations:

 If you are traveling around Tasmania, check with authorities for more information before traveling to any destination, follow any official warnings and listen to local news reports to monitor the situation.
-Failure to comply with directives from government authorities will result in you not being covered by travel insurance.

 Category 2 Severe Tropical Cyclone Oma is located approximately 710km northeast of Brisbane, moving slowly at 5.5mph (9kph).
 Meterologists from Australia's Bureau of Meteorology predict that the cyclone will weaken over the weekend (23-24th Feb), downgrading to a low pressure system.
 Despite the cyclone not making landfall, its proximity to the coast will bring heavy damaging surf conditions, rainfall, very strong winds and coastal erosion.

 Hazardous surf conditions and gale force wind warnings have been issued from Queensland's Capricornia Coast (Seventeen Seventy) right down to Coffs Harbour, on the NSW mid north coast.
 Lifesavers have closed beaches along the coast and have been warned people not to enter the water.